 I regularly teach the required capstone methods course for students pursuing secondary education certification: HIST4940: Teaching Methods for Secondary Schools.
 I also regularly teach HIST3251: American Working Class History as well as other modern United States history courses.
 My teaching and research interests include both history education and American labor and food history.
 I taught as a Fulbright lecturer in the Graduate School of American Studies at Doshisha University in Kyoto, Japan in 2008-2009.

-Since 2004, I have directed four Teaching American History grant projects involving elementary, middle, and high school teachers from southwestern Michigan.
-A total of eight faculty members from WMU’s Department of History have served as Summer Institute instructors in the four projects.
+I directed four Teaching American History grant projects involving elementary, middle, and high school teachers from southwestern Michigan between 2004 and 2012.
+A total of eight faculty members from WMU’s Department of History served as Summer Institute instructors in the four projects.

 Animeat's End: A Future History of the End of Animal Meat.
 Bloomington, IN: Author House, 2012.
 More information